Jakeable/Ralybot/README.md

 See [CHANGELOG.md](https://github.com/KamranMackey/Ralybot/blob/master/CHANGELOG.md)

+## License

-CloudBot is **licensed** under the **GPL v3** license.
+Ralybot is **licensed** under the **GPL v3** license.
 The terms are as follows.

 ![GPL V3](https://www.gnu.org/graphics/gplv3-127x51.png)

-    CloudBot
+    Ralybot - a fork of CloudBot

-    Copyright © 2011-2015 Luke Rogers / CloudBot Project
+    Copyright © 2015 Kamran Mackey / Ralybot Team

-    CloudBot is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    Ralybot is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    CloudBot is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    Ralybot is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with CloudBot.
+    You should have received a copy of the GNU General Public License along with Ralybot.
 If not, see <http://www.gnu.org/licenses/>.

 This product includes GeoLite2 data created by MaxMind, available from
 <a href="http://www.maxmind.com">http://www.maxmind.com</a>.
 GeoLite2 databases are distributed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/)